Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 3-113	Able to regenerate all derivatives for VIDEO object?
     * Covered by video.feature: "Regenerate all derivatives for Video Object"

-## WARC Content Model (TODO?)
+## WARC Content Model
 * 3-114	Able to ingest these test WEB ARCHIVE sample objects?
     * Covered by warc.feature: "Ingest WARC Sample Object"
 * 3-115	Able to view a WEB ARCHIVE object?
-    * Covered by warc.feature: "Check for WARC OBJ download"
+    * N/A There is no WARC viewer
 * 3-116	Able to download a WEB ARCHIVE object?
     * Covered by warc.feature: "Check for WARC OBJ download"
 * 3-117	Able to search for newly ingested WEB ARCHIVE object using Islandora simple search?